derekmerck/dstack-cirr/README.md

 - Adds the Orthanc ingress MUX on DICOM port 5252
 - Adds the Orthanc bridge service on DICOM port 6262

+TODO:

+- Need to tweak postgres settings to use much more memory when available

 Note that if volumes are created on a node, they are _not_ removed when the stack is removed.
 They must manually be removed to clear errors about directories not being found.